Twist in $17 million Lotto winner's property dispute with woman

 The case is still scheduled to be called again in the High Court at Whangārei on August 16 but that date is listed as "tentative and not confirmed".

-Property records show Lipsham has placed a caveat over two properties Helmbright allegedly bought using his $2.8milion - one at Waipapa near Kerikeri, for $1,675,000 in January 2020, and one at Okaihau, near Kaikohe, which she paid $660,000 in March 2020.
+Property records show Lipsham has placed a caveat over two properties Helmbright allegedly bought using his $2.8m - one at Waipapa near Kerikeri, for $1,675,000 in January 2020, and one at Okaihau, near Kaikohe, for which she paid $660,000 in March 2020.

 The caveat prevents Helmbright from selling or transferring them.